-Our analysis showed that Convergence is increasing in all three variables representing the antecedents of attention that we identified.
+antecedents of attention that we identified.
 This lends empirical support to the theoretical framework developed in Section 2.
-Furthermore, we have found that the most important antecedent of convergence in the attention of risk managers Fashion - this is consistently implied by all three importance and sensitivity measures that we used.
-In summary, if the measured convergence in attention between insurers and banks is largely explained by the convergence of the same firms' 10-K reports to those of pharmaceutical companies, then we may conclude that the main driver of convergence in attention has less to do with shared stresses and risk exposures and more with the tendency of firms to speak in a language that spans unrelated industries, potentially driven by institutional legitimacy concerns.
-Hence, the empirical analysis raises the danger of groupthink as most pressing, driving firms' attention and thus resources to similar issues, with substantial risks (idiosyncratic or otherwise) ignored.
+We find that the most important antecedent of convergence in the attention of risk managers is Fashion - this is consistently implied by all three importance and sensitivity measures that we used.
+CommonTrends is the second most important antecedent, while Substitution has the least bearing on the attention of risk managers (though here we have a differential effect between insurers and banks, with the former more attuned to this issue).

+Focusing on the dominant impact of Fashion, one may argue as follows.
+If the measured convergence in attention between insurers and banks is largely explained by the convergence of the same firms' 10-K reports to those of pharmaceutical companies, then we may conclude that the convergence in attention has largely to do with the tendency of firms to speak in a language that spans unrelated industries, potentially driven by institutional legitimacy concerns and not reflecting idiosyncratic threats.
+Hence, the empirical analysis raises the danger of groupthink as pressing, driving firms' attention and thus resources to similar issues, with substantial risks (idiosyncratic or otherwise) ignored.
 As a corollary, literal reading of risk management disclosures becomes less useful in detecting the risks specific to individual firms.